jxyang44/MyLuksoWalletv2/README.md

 <ul>
   <li><a href="https://myluksowallet-hackathon.netlify.app/getstarted">Tutorials from the Website</a></li>
   <li><a href="https://docs.google.com/presentation/d/1KGlWPiMQu9HsbDDt2WgSXEF9vcHWhigdcR9-jILy12k/edit?usp=sharing">Presentation Slides</a></li>
-  <li><a href="https://www.youtube.com/watch?v=Fcii2svh6KY&list=PLFBtxrByZXCQ195uSM921M6CGcAUf3k6O">Youtube Tutorial Playlist</a></li>
+  <li><a href="https://www.youtube.com/watch?v=Fcii2svh6KY&list=PLFBtxrByZXCQ195uSM921M6CGcAUf3k6O">Youtube Tutorial Playlist</a> - please note that additional functionality has been added since the videos were created.
+A full list of features is provided in this document.</li>
 </ul>

-Below are a list of major known issues that I am working through:
+Below are a list of major known issues that I am working on:
 <ul>
   <li>The biggest to-do is getting vault functions to work with the browser extension (e.g. adding URD to vault, managing vault permissions, transferring OUT of vault).
 For now, I am prompting the user to paste their private key in.
 This is done in the "executeViaKeyManager" function in "ProfileContext.js".</li>
   <li>The carousel on the "My Assets" page is a bit wonky.
 You may need to reload a few times for it work correctly.</li>
+  <li>Issued assets </li>
   </ul>